Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Inference for HTE

 Another approach for evaluating the global hypothesis of treatment effect heterogeneity suggested in Chernozhukov et al \cite{Chernozhukov2020} is based on the ``best linear predictor'' (BLP) of an ML proxy of the ITE.
-The idea is to fit on the test set $B$ a linear model for $Y$ on the terms for $m_0(X)$, centered treatment effect $(T_i-\pi(X_i))$ and centered interaction $(T_i-\pi(X_i))(\widehat{\Delta}(X_i)-\bar{\Delta})$, with $m_0(X_i)$ and $\Delta(X_i)$ estimated using a generic ML method on the training set $A$; here $\bar{\Delta}$ is the average treatment effect.
+The idea is to fit on the test set $B$ a weighted linear model for $Y$ on the terms for $\widehat{m}_0(X_i)$, centered treatment effect $(T_i-\pi(X_i))$ and centered interaction $(T_i-\pi(X_i))(\widehat{\Delta}(X_i)-\bar{\Delta})$, with $m_0(X_i)$ and $\Delta(X_i)$ estimated using a generic ML method on the training set $A$; here $\bar{\Delta}$ is the average treatment effect.
+The subject weight here is $W(X_i)=\{\pi(X_i)(1-\pi(X_i))\}^{-1}$ to ensure the orthogonality of the centered terms for the treatment and interaction effects.
 The coefficient for the interaction term then captures the HTE, i.e., its equality of 1 indicates that the ML estimate of HTE is perfectly well-calibrated, and rejecting the hypothesis that the coefficient equals 0 provides evidence for the presence of true heterogeneity of treatment effect.

-The reviewed proposals assume randomized treatment, limiting the application to RCTs, although the setup in Chernozhukov et al \cite{Chernozhukov2020} is broader, assuming that the treatment assignment can be covariate-based as long as the propensity function $\pi(x)$ is known and bounded away from 0 and 1 (although intended for randomized experiments, their \texttt{GenericML} R function allows for the propensity score to be estimated from observed data using ML methods); see also a proposal for testing for the presence of systematic variation in TE in randomized trials in Ding et al \cite{Ding2016,Ding2019}.
+The reviewed proposals assume randomized treatment, limiting the application to RCTs, although the setup in Chernozhukov et al \cite{Chernozhukov2020} is broader, assuming that the treatment assignment can be covariate-based as long as the propensity function $\pi(x)$ is known and bounded away from 0 and 1 (although intended for randomized experiments, their \texttt{GenericML} R function allows for the propensity score to be estimated from observed data using ML methods); see also a proposal for testing for the presence of systematic variation in TE in randomized trials in Ding et al. \cite{Ding2016,Ding2019}

 Athey and Wager \cite{AtheyWager2019} adopted the idea of a BLP test from Chernozhukov et al \cite{Chernozhukov2020} in the framework of causal trees using cross-fitted estimates of the mean function $\widehat{m}^{(-i)}(X_i)$, propensity $\widehat{\pi}^{(-i)}(X_i)$ and the individual treatment effect $\widehat{\Delta}^{(-i)}(X_i)$ (here the superscript $(-i)$ indicates the $i$-th subject has been removed when estimating a given function).
 Their method applies to observational studies with unknown propensities.
 Specifically, the authors propose to fit a linear model for the centered outcome